xerial/jnuma/README.md

 ## limitation

 Currenty jnuma supports 64-bit Linux only.
+For the other operating systems, standard memory allocation in JVM will be used.